On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Preliminary results

 \begin{thm} Let $H$ be a finite group such that $p\nmid |H|$.
 If $\mbG$ is a semisimple split group scheme, and $k$ and $k'$ are algebraically closed fields of characteristic $p$ and $0$ respectively, the number of $\mbG(k)$- and $\mbG(k')$-conjugacy classes of subgroups isomorphic to $H$ are the same finite quantity. \end{thm}

 The second extends this in one direction to all $p$, including $p\mid |H|$.
-It is no longer true that the number of classes stays the same; there are examples of two Lie primitive classes becoming one, and also of Lie primitive subgroups becoming Lie imprimitive.
-But by a result of Serre \cite[Proposition 8]{serre1996} at least there is always an embedding with the reduction modulo $p$ of the character from characteristic $0$.
+It is no longer true that the number of classes stays the same; there are examples of two Lie primitive classes becoming one (Proposition \ref{prop:psl227} below), and also of Lie primitive subgroups becoming Lie imprimitive ($\PSL_2(8)$ in $F_4$, see \cite[Proposition 4.9]{craven2020un}).
+But by results of Serre \cite[Section 5]{serre1996} at least there is always an embedding with the reduction modulo $p$ of the character from characteristic $0$.
 We require that $H$ is an almost simple subgroup purely to avoid complications with normal $p$-subgroups, and it is no loss for us as all of our subgroups are almost simple.
+The version here is proved in \cite[Theorem 3.10]{craven2020un}.